alexellis/xservedbyfinder/make_v1/README.md

 Each core will run `curl25times.sh ` curl 25 times using 25 processes then pipe the results into a number of text files, after running 100 `curl` processes the files are combined to print the results `print_results.sh`.

-Limitation: this can only be run with `-j` = `1, 2 or 4` due to limitations in my Makefile knowledge.

 **The example**

 For the example I hard-coded the delay in the *fakeendpoint* to 50ms to make the benchmark more repeatable.